yashiigupta/typing-speed-test/README.md

 #### **Day 1 — Project Setup & Foundations**

-On the first day, I focused on laying a strong foundation for the project.
+Focused on setting a solid technical and structural base.

 **What I worked on:**
 - Set up the React application
 - Added all required SVGs, icons, and assets
 - Configured Tailwind CSS
 - Organized a clean and scalable folder structure
-- Began writing base styles using Tailwind
+- Started writing base styles using Tailwind
-- Started implementing the desktop “not started” page
+- Began implementing the desktop “not started” page
-- Explored strategies for adding responsiveness for mobile and tablet
-- Created initial components such as the header and statistics metrics
+- Created initial reusable components (header, stats, layout wrappers)
+- Explored strategies for responsive design without duplicating logic

 **Key takeaway:**
-Building a clean structure early makes complex UI work much easier later.
+A strong foundation makes complex UI work significantly easier later.

 ---

 #### **Day 2 — Pixel-Perfect Desktop & Figma Mastery**

-This day was dedicated to precision and design accuracy.
+Dedicated entirely to accuracy and design fidelity.

 **What I worked on:**
-- Created a pixel-perfect laptop (desktop) layout matching the Figma design
+- Built a pixel-perfect desktop (laptop) layout matching the Figma design
-- Built all required components for:
+- Implemented:
   - Desktop “not started” page
   - Desktop “started” page
-- Began implementing the tablet layout
-- Spent significant time understanding spacing, typography, and layout constraints from Figma
+- Paid close attention to typography, spacing, alignment, and hierarchy
-- Improved my ability to translate design tokens into Tailwind utilities
+- Translated Figma design tokens into Tailwind utilities precisely
+- Improved confidence in reading Figma specs instead of relying on visual guesswork

 **Big learning:**
-I became much more confident in reading and interpreting Figma designs instead of relying on guesswork.
+Understanding *why* spacing exists in the design is just as important as matching it visually.

 ---

+#### **Day 3 — Tablet Responsiveness (26 Dec)**

+Shifted focus to adapting the layout for tablet devices.

+**What I worked on:**
+- Implemented tablet-specific layout adjustments
+- Ensured the desktop structure scaled naturally to tablet screens
+- Tweaked spacing, font sizes, and alignment for better tablet ergonomics
+- Avoided unnecessary component duplication by reusing shared layout logic
+- Verified that the “started” typing experience remained visually balanced

+**Key focus:**
+Making the tablet view feel intentional — not like a scaled-down desktop.

+---

+#### **Day 4 & 5 — Mobile Responsiveness & UI Refinement (27–28 Dec)**

+Focused on delivering a clean, usable mobile experience.

+**What I worked on:**
+- Built and refined the mobile layout for both:
+  - “Not started” page
+  - “Started” typing page
+- Added **mobile-specific components** for:
+  - Difficulty selection
+  - Mode selection
+  (designed separately to improve usability on small screens)
+- Ensured no vertical overflow or unwanted scrolling
+- Carefully adjusted spacing, stacking order, and touch-friendly layouts
+- Maintained visual consistency while adapting the UI to mobile constraints
+- Verified seamless transitions between mobile, tablet, and laptop views

+**Key achievement:**
+A responsive architecture that feels native on each device size instead of forced.

+---

-> 📝 This section will be updated daily to document progress, learnings, and challenges throughout the project.
+> This section will continue to be updated as development progresses.

 ---